ATP Oil and Gas

 ATP Oil & Gas Corporation was a Houston, Texas based company that develops and produces oil and natural gas in the Gulf of Mexico and the North Sea.
 It specialized in developing reserves.
-ATP traded on the Pink Sheets under symbol ATPAQ (it previously traded on the NASDAQ Global Select Market under the symbol ATPG).

 History

 ATP Oil & Gas was founded in 1991.
 The company acquires and develops off shore properties in the Gulf of Mexico and North Sea with proven but as yet undeveloped oil and gas reserves, called PUD in the industry.
 The company has a 97% success rate in this objective.
 The success rate has increased as more powerful seismic technologies have become available.

 On August 18, 2012, ATP Oil & Gas filed for Chapter 11 bankruptcy protection.

 Worldwide exposure

 ATP has leasehold and other interests in 50 offshore blocks in the Gulf of Mexico, 12 blocks in the North Sea, of which 11 are in the United Kingdom controlled sector and one in the Netherlands controlled sector.